-Children aged eight months to three years can go to the Krippe while children aged three to six years can attend the Kindergarten.
+Children aged eight months (in a few cases earlier) to three years can go to the Krippe while children aged three to six years can attend the Kindergarten.
 Attendance is voluntary.
-Here, you can find further information on what to keep in mind and a list of day care facilities close to the institute and on our campus, many of which are bilingual. [more]
+Here, you can find further information on what to keep in mind and a list of day care facilities close to the institute and on our campus, many of which are bilingual.

 In Germany, children aged 6 to 15 years must attend school, homeschooling is not permitted.
 The German school system can seem confusing at first.
 Here, you can find comprehensive information and a list of bilingual schools in Göttingen.

 In order to promote better compatibility of work and family life, the the Max Planck Institute for Biophysical Chemistry has established two parent-child offices with bathroom, kitchen and outdoor area which can be used by all its employees with kids.